bifurcationkit/BifurcationKit.jl/docs/src/tutorialsSH3d.md

 ```

 !!! info "Why this example?"
-    This example is challenging because we cannot employ the easy to use `\` sparse linear solver which takes to much time/memory to do the LU decomposition.
+    This example is challenging because we cannot employ the easy to use `\` sparse linear solver which takes too much time/memory to do the LU decomposition.
 Hence, one has to be tricky to devise a preconditioned linear solver that does not explode the memory budget.
 But then, one has to also devise a specific eigensolver.
 This is done in this tutorial.
 It also shows how this can be used for automatic branch switching.
 Hence, if you are not happy with the linear / eigen solvers in `BifurcationKit.jl`, this is perhaps the example you are looking for.

 We look at the following PDE on a 3d domain, *e.g.* a cube: